tk-moneybox/AspNetRest-Test/README.md

 You need to call the /transaction/dropandcreatedb to initialize the db under IIS hosted sample.
 The unit test initialize the db for the test cases.

 I've used more time that the brief said, because MVC Web API is not the best solution, everybody knows it, and I like to create the best solution.
-So I went in new way.
+So I went in new way, and I've made a sort of proof of concept solution.
 I have created a solution with the ServiceStack and the Nhibernate Session/Call strategy.
 I believe this is the most powerful combination in now days.
 Easy to develop with it, seriously and 'obscenely' fast combination.